tesscln/gltf-iot-sensors-aws/README.md

 2. View the live TwinMaker 3D scene
 3. See real-time sensor data streaming
 4. Query historical data from Timestream or S3

+*Please note this step has not been deployed yet.

 ### Cleanup